-First and foremost, eat fish!
+First and foremost, eat fish for confinement!
 Fish, especially salmon, are rich in Omega-3 Fatty Acids.
 According to studies, people who consumed more fish are less likely to have depression symptoms.
-Other than mood stabilizer, the Omega-3 Fatty Acids can improve memory, maintain cardiovascular system, support brain and general well-being.
+Other than being a mood stabiliser, the Omega-3 Fatty Acids can improve memory, maintain cardiovascular systems, as well as supporting the brain and general well-being.

-For mommies, fish especially salmon can also help to increase breast milk supply and also lactation.
+For breastfeeding mommies, fish like salmon is one of the best breast milk boosting foods.
 The DHA in the breast milk helps the growth and developments of your baby’s brain.
-There was another study found that mummies with lower levels of DHA in breast milk tend to have higher rates of postpartum depression.
-So, mummies need to eat more fish during confinement period.
-Check on our menu for our famous herbal soup which is green papaya fish soup.
+Another study found that mummies with lower levels of DHA in breast milk tend to have higher rates of postpartum depression.
+So, it’s encouraged for mummies to need to consume more fish during the confinement period.
+Check on our menu for our famous nourishing and milk-boosting soup which is green papaya fish soup.

 Other sources of Omega-3 Fatty Acids are eggs, walnuts, red kidney beans, broccoli and cauliflower.

 Whole grains are rich in Vitamins B which are important for energy and optimal brain health.
 Whole grain, the complex carbohydrates avoid you for mood-swings and anxiety.
 Eating whole grains can keep you energised for longer hours.
 In contrast, simple sugar like sweets and foods from white flour can give you a fast boost but leave you crashing in no time.

 This is why Tian Wei Signature includes a lot of whole grains in the confinement meals.
 Some whole grains that you should include in your confinement meals are quinoa, brown rice and millet.
 Eat whole grains during confinement to keep yourself feeling good and energised.

 Green Vegetables & Fruits